Pallavilathavadlamudi/GENAI/STATISTICS/VECTORS & MATRIX(June 2).md

     A vector space is a collection of vectors that:

-    Can be added together
+    Can be added together.
-    Can be scaled by numbers (called scalars)
+    Can be scaled by numbers (called scalars).

     Example : 1.
 Images (Grayscale or Color)

             A digital image can be viewed as a vector of pixel values.